Uniminutoarduino/SBCReview/README.md

 - *Python Scripts*: It contains the designed algorithms to extract the information of the Crossref API in terms of publications per year, top-cited authors, and type of article (journal, conference proceedings, or book chapter).

+- *Studies qualitative Synthesis*: selected studies (n=16) for stage 2 (qualitative synthesis) in the SLR.
+The document is classified by educational methodologies, research approach, participants, tertiary level, and learning outcomes.

 ## Python Scripts

 The scripts were designed in Python (v3.8).
 The following packages are needed in order to run them: